Judash399/Traditional-Save/docs/API-Reference/Objects/Loader.md

 * *Loader* - The loader you want to get the data from.

 <h4>Returns:</h4>
-* *Data* - A refrence to the data the in the loaded file.
+* *Data* - A reference to the data the in the loaded file.

 <br>